mohsenoid/Android-Interview-Questions/KOTLIN.md

 28. #### What are scopes in Kotlin Coroutines?

     - Scopes in Kotlin Coroutines are very useful because we need to cancel the background task as soon as the activity is destroyed.
-Here, we will learn how to use scopes to handle these types of situations.
     - In Android-specific projects, we should go with the custom scopes created by considering the LifeCycle of Activity, ViewModel, etc.
     - The scopes are present under the Kotlin extension libraries.
 Make sure to add the required dependencies to your project.